jorgekso/TOPS_low_inertia/README.md

 This repository is a fork of Eirik Stendshorne Sanden's GitHub, which itself is a copy of the TOPS model originally developed by Hallvar Haugdal: https://github.com/hallvar-h/TOPS/

 This version has been modified to study the Nordic 45 model (N45), which represents the Nordic Synchronous Area.
 The N45 model used here is an adapted version from Martin G. Teignes.
-It has been further extended to include:

-Voltage Source Converter (VSC) HVDC transmission
-Wind power modeled as VSCs
-Power System Stabilizers (PSS)
+It has been further extended to include: Voltage Source Converter (VSC) HVDC transmission, Wind power modeled as VSCs, Power System Stabilizers (PSS).
 With these additional features, the N45 model has been appropriately tuned.

 Inspired by Eirik Stendshorne Sanden’s master's thesis, a new initialization function has been implemented.
 This function reads load, generation, and exchange data, ensuring their proper distribution.
 Additionally, it allows updating the energy mix, enabling the redistribution of power generation among different generators.